-As we age, just as our physical strength decreases our eyes also exhibit an age-related decline (particularly as we reach our 60s and beyond).
+As we age, just as our physical strength decreases our eyes can also decline.
 Some of these changes are perfectly normal and don’t signify any sort of disease process.
 Others however such as cataracts, can be considered an age-related disease, they are extremely common among seniors and can be readily corrected with cataract surgery.

-Some people will experience more serious age-related eye diseases which will have greater potential for affecting quality of life as we grow older.
-These conditions including glaucoma, macular degeneration and diabetic retinopathy may cause partial blindness, legal blindness or even full blindness.
+Conditions such as glaucoma, macular degeneration and diabetic retinopathy may cause partial blindness, legal blindness or even full blindness.

-Some people with vision problems get depression, lose their confidence and have an increased risk of falls and hip fractures.
+Some Seniors with vision problems experience depression, lose their confidence and have an increased risk of falls and hip fractures.
 People at the highest risk of vision loss are older people and those with diabetes as well as, those with a family history of vision problems.

 Sometimes, because people think that changes in their vision are a natural part of ageing, visual problems go untreated.
-If you do notice any changes in your vision, it is important to get your eyes tested as soon as possible by an optometrist or ophthalmologist (a medical eye specialist).
+If you do notice any changes in your vision, it is important to get your eyes tested by an optometrist or ophthalmologist (a medical eye specialist).
 These services are free to Australian Medicare card holders.

 What else can I do to help with my eye health?

 There are many things you can do to help your eyes stay healthy including: